severikasurinen/photographic-imaging/README.md

 Calibration scripts made as part of my B.Sc. thesis "[Photographic imaging of solar cells](http://urn.fi/URN:NBN:fi:aalto-202301031087)".
 Currently only verified support for Windows, but should also support other platforms with minor adjustments.

 # Installation
 - Install Python from https://www.python.org/downloads with inclusion to PATH.
 The scripts have been validated for Python 3.10, and this version is therefore recommended.
-After finishing the installation, start install.bat in the Python folder.
 - Copy script files into a "Python" folder under a main imaging directory.
 Run install.bat.
 - Download the ExifTool Windows Executable from https://exiftool.org and extract the exiftool.exe file into the Python folder.
 - Create the folder "ICC Profiles" inside the Python folder and download at least the following profiles (and rename to match the name) into the folder.